rebeccaf1918/Programming-for-Da-Project2/README.md

 Install the Visual Studio Code (or alternativly, your source code editor of preference) Install Cmder (or alternatively, your command line interpreter of preference) Install all the Python libraries required

+# Project plan

+- Download all required data sets including carbon, temperature, Mauna Loa Observatory data, add data on Polar Ice Coverage Irish data from Met Eireann
+- Complete work on data to merge them and have correct format etc
+- Create plots etc to analyse the created data set
+- Download and sort Irish data sets
+- Complete analysis on the Irish data
+- Make predicts and come to conclustions on the future and complete regression on the data